nh9k/nh9k.github.io/_posts/2020-01-28-Introduce-myself.markdown

 Hello!
 I'm undergraduate student in Electronic Engineering from Yeungnam University in Korea.
-I studied at the school robot club, Powersupply that studies robotics(Humanoids, Quadruped robot, Hexapedal robot, Drones, etc), control theory, simulation, micro controller, PCB, Telecommunications, Web, algorithm, Deep learning with rclab(robotics and control Lab).
+I studied at the school robot club, Powersupply that studies robotics(Humanoids, Quadruped robot, Hexapedal robot, Drones, etc), control theory, simulation, micro controller, PCB, Telecommunications, Web, algorithm, Deep learning with RCLab(Robotics and Control Lab.).
 My research interest is mainly Generative model, Speech synthesis, Controlling robot and its applications.
 This topic includes image processing algorithms and controlling micro controller.
 Another topic of my research is image classification and tracking objects which uses at robots.